whole-tale/wt-design-docs/users_guide/manage.rst

 External Data
 -------------

-The **External Data** folder contains references to data you've registered in the system for use with tales.
-This data is meant to be read only, and can only be added from external sources.
+The **External Data** folder contains references to data you've registered in the system for use with the tale.
+This data is meant to be read only and can only be added from external sources.
 With this folder you can:

 * Register data from external sources (e.g., via DOI or URL)